chain4travel/camino-docs/docs/camino-messenger/introduction.md

 The Camino Messenger protocol is created together with Partners from each vertical (flights, hotels, holiday homes, transfers, car rental, cruise,..).
 The objective is to create a message standard for the Camino Messenger, that is considered simple, efficient, complete, robust and easy to integrate by all partners.
 And conclusively it will delightfully be implemented and used by partners.
 As all other Camino Network components, the Camino Messenger Protocol is open source.
 Free to be used anywhere, but of course targeted to be used with the Camino Messenger.

+The Camino Messenger is a client server solution to relay messages between Distribution and Supply partners.
+Just like WhatsApp, partners are required to install a client in their environment, which we call the messenger Bot.

+Partners are required to build a connection between the Bot and their distribution or inventory system.
+We call that the Partner Plugin.
+An example implementation is provided in our github for Go and Java.
+SDKs are provided one our [buf.build](https://buf.build/chain4travel/camino-messenger-protocol/sdks) page, where the right libraries/plugins can be downloaded for your language and tools.

+At the booking step, the Bot abstracts all the blockchain interaction.
+Once partners have exchanged available products, price and availability and a specific choice has been made through the messenger and secured in the inventory of the supply partner, the Supplier Bot mints a Booking Token and the Distributor Bot buys the Booking Token.
+For more details see the paragraphs below.

 Please do not hesitate to communicate your observations on this documentation like uncertainties, mistakes or missing explanations, so that we can continuously improve this documentation.
 Everybody can also participate in official Message Type reviews to help improve the message format.
 There is a Messenger Protocol review channel in our [Discord Server](https://discord.gg/camino).
 The network partners decide through voting on proposed changes.

 ## Messenger